sch3m4/net2ban/README.md

 Why RabbitMQ?
 -------------
 It is true that there are many message brokers such as reddit or activemq, some of them give you a higher performance level when dealing in big environments such as WANs, but in my case, there was a RabbitMQ server already installed in the network.
-On the other hand, net2ban can be modify to work with a message broker specified in the configuration file.
+On the other hand, net2ban can be modified to work with a message broker specified in the configuration file.
 This approach could be made in future versions...

 Installation
 ============